supercontainers/compspec-go/docs/usage.md

-  version  See the version of compspec extract  Run one or more extractors
+  version  See the version of compspec extract  Run one or more extractors list     List plugins and known sections create   Create a compatibility artifact for the current host according to a
+            definition
+  match    Match a manifest of container images / artifact pairs against a set
+            of host fields

 Arguments:

   -h  --help  Print help information
-  -n  --name  One or more specific extractor plugin names
+  -n  --name  One or more specific plugins to target names
 ```

 ## Version